shrikant-ror/TempJava/README.md

 Spring Annotations are a form of metadata that provides data about a program.
 Annotations are used to provide supplemental information about a program.
 It does not have a direct effect on the operation of the code they annotate.
 It does not change the action of the compiled program.

 1) **@SpringBootApplication**
-	@SpringBootApplication annotation is one point replacement for using @Configuration, @EnableAutoConfiguration and @ComponentScan annotations alongside their default attributes.
+- @SpringBootApplication annotation is one point replacement for using @Configuration, @EnableAutoConfiguration and @ComponentScan annotations alongside their default attributes.

-2) **@Autowired**
+2) **@Autowired:**
-	@Autowired annotation is applied to the fields, setter methods, and constructors.
-It injects object dependency implicitly.
+- @Autowired annotation is applied to the fields, setter methods, and constructors.
+- It injects object dependency implicitly.
 We use @Autowired to mark the dependency that will be injected by the Spring container.

-3) **@Qualifier**
+3) **@Qualifier:**
-	If more than one bean of the same type is available in the container, the framework will throw NoUniqueBeanDefinitionException, indicating that more than one bean is available for autowiring
+- If more than one bean of the same type is available in the container, the framework will throw NoUniqueBeanDefinitionException, indicating that more than one bean is available for autowiring

-	Ex. incase we have interface with multiple implementation then this issue will rails to avoid this issue we are using the @qulifier annotation.
+Ex. incase we have interface with multiple implementation then avoid issue we are using the @qulifier annotation.

-4) **@Component**
+4) **@Component:**
-@Component is an annotation that allows Spring to automatically detect our custom beans.
+- @Component is an annotation that allows Spring to automatically detect our custom beans.
+- This marks a java class as a bean.
+- It is a generic stereotype for any Spring-managed component.
+- The component-scanning mechanism of spring now can pick it up and pull it into the application context.

 In other words, without having to write any explicit code, Spring will: